-As of June 10, 2014, SPC has approximately 78 active grant awards, inclusive of SPC's allcollege Grants Department as well as Allstate and SPC Foundation grants, representing one-year and multi-year contract periods.
-These 78 awards fund the salary and benefits costs of 92 contract/grant employees at SPC.
-The 78 current awards represent \$45 million.
+As of March 28, 2017, SPC has approximately 63 active grant awards, inclusive of SPC's all college Grants Department and SPC Foundation grants, representing one-year and multi-year contract periods.
+These 63 awards fund the salary and benefits costs of 76 contract/grant employees at SPC.
+The current awards represent an estimated \$26 million.
 SPC receives reimbursement for providing administrative services in the form of indirect costs.
-The estimated indirect cost that has been and/or is anticipated to be earned from the current contracts/grants is \$2 million over the various award periods.
-Current funders include the U.S. Department of Education, U.S, Department of Labor, U.S Department of Justice, U.S, Department of Defense, Florida National Guard, Florida Department of Education, Bill & Melinda Gates Foundation, Pinellas County and Duke Energy.
+The estimated indirect cost that has been and/or is anticipated to be earned from the current contracts/grants is \$440,000 over the various award periods.
+Current funders include the U.S. Department of Education, U.S. Department of Labor, U.S Department of Justice, U.S. Department of Defense, U.S. Air Force, Florida National Guard, Florida Department of Education, City of St. Petersburg, Achieving the Dream and the National Science Foundation.